boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 #  Security Considerations

-DNS clients communicating with DNS resolvers discovered using DNR MUST employ one of the following measures to prevent DNS response forgery attacks:
+DNS clients communicating with DNS resolvers discovered MUST employ one of the following measures to prevent DNS response forgery attacks:

 1. Establish an authenticated secure connection to the DNS resolver.
 2. Implement local DNSSEC validation ({{Section 10 of ?RFC8499}}) to verify the authenticity of the resolver information.

-DNS clients communicating with DNS resolvers discovered using DDR's discovery using resolver IP addresses (
-{{Section 4 of !RFC9462}}) MUST perform the validation described in {{retreive}} to limit the effectiveness of upstream attacks (because then the attacker can only redirect the client to another server with a valid TLS certificate for the original
-IP address but possibly with a different domain name).
+It's important to note that, of these measures, only condition 1 can apply to queries for 'resolver.arpa'.

 An encrypted resolver may return incorrect information in RESINFO.
-If the client cannot validate the attributes received from the resolver, which will be used for resolver selection or display to the end-user, the client should process those attributes only if the encrypted resolver has sufficient reputation according to local policy (e.g., user configuration, administrative configuration, or a built-in list of respectable resolvers).
-This approach limits the ability of a malicious encrypted resolver to cause harm.
+If the client cannot validate the attributes received from the resolver, which will be used for resolver selection or display to the end-user, the client should process those attributes only if the encrypted resolver has sufficient reputation according to local policy (e.g., user configuration, administrative configuration, or a built-in list of reputable resolvers).
+This approach limits the ability of a malicious encrypted resolver to cause harm with false claims.

 #  IANA Considerations